RunsOn CLI

 Installation

-Section titled “Installation”Download the latest release binary for your platform from the GitHub Releases page ↗.
+Section titled “Installation”You can download the binaries for your platform (Linux, macOS) from the Releases ↗ page.

 macOS (ARM64)